AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 "Adrien quickly demonstrated a strong ability to style webpages using CSS and the styled components library for React.
 Styling instructions were clearly and logically laid out, allowing changes to be rapidly iterated on as the page design evolved."

+- Matthew Whitaker - Student at Makers - After a process review

+"You were also very diligent in keeping your classes very flexible, for example lifting out the prices in the checkout challenge to the tests.
+This allowed you write a very clean adaptable class, and showed me a new way to approach the problem."

 ---

 ### I have a methodical approach to solving problems